Carolyn Prouse

 I am an anticolonial urbanist, feminist economic geographer, and white settler living on Haudenosaunee and Anishinaabe territory.
 My research is focused on how diverse urban communities are marginalized by economic development and social reproductive initiatives, and how people and markets are transformed through grass-roots space-making practices.
 I draw together work in feminist geographies, critical race theory, political economy, urban political ecology, and postcolonial/decolonial theory to help understand these processes.
 I ask questions such as:

-- How are zoonotic biosurveillance programs re-configuring the labour of people in Southern cities and with what implications for their safety and privacy?
+• How are zoonotic biosurveillance programs re-configuring the labour of people in Southern cities and with what implications for their safety and justice?

-My work takes me to North America, South America, and Sub-Saharan Africa.
+My work takes me to North America, South America, and Africa.

 Select Publications